Ed94/gencpp/docs/Readme.md

 ### *WHAT IS NOT PROVIDED*

-Keywords kept from "Modern C++":

-* constexpr : Great to store compile-time constants.
-* consteval : Technically fine, need to make sure to execute in moderation.
-* constinit : Better than constexpr at doing its job, however, its only c++ 20.
-* export    : Useful if c++ modules ever come around to actually being usable.
-* import    : ^^
-* module    : ^^

 **There is no support for validating expressions.**
 Its difficult to parse without enough benefits (At the metaprogramming level).